Mobile phone versionWhat is this?

 Dove Cross

-The meaning of the cross is well understood, and the dove is often regarded as a symbol of the Holy Spirit1.
-Pentecost was the time when the Holy Spirit descended upon the Apostles2.
-If Pentecostalism had a central church body, it's quite possible their emblem would include a cross and a dove.
+The meaning of the Cross is well understood, and the dove is often regarded as a symbol of the Holy Spirit.
+Pentecost was the time when the Holy Spirit descended upon the Apostles.
+If Pentecostalism had a central Church body, it's quite likely their emblem would include a cross and a dove.

 Dove Cross